s-gbz/grilborzer.github.io/_posts/2021-02-05-black-swan-review.md

 It was a shocking, frightening, simply physical experience - "Viewer discretion advised".

 # Can you trust anyone?
-Ladys first:
+Ladies first:
 Nina has a strained relation with her **mother** Erica (Barbara Hershey).
 I found myself putting a label on her just to replace it the next time.
-"Manipulative, carring, obsessed, supportive" - who's to tell?
+"Manipulative, caring, obsessed, supportive" - who's to tell?
 Humans are complex and so was she.

 ![Black Swan Barbara Hershey as mother Erica Sayers](/assets/images/black-swan-mother.jpg)